shazow/liquid/docs/bot-logic.md

     initiate orders to make the bot state match the order book.

-* (Realtime, Websocket) Given bot state for Bitme orders and Bitstamp state (partial order book), return comprehensive revised Bitme orders.
+* (Realtime, Websocket) Given bot state for Bitme orders and Bitstamp state (partial order book), return the delta of revised Bitme orders.

 * (Infrequent, REST) Given bot state for Bitstamp orders and Bitstamp state (complete order book), return any completed or partially-completed orders.